मधुर्य-कादम्बिनी

 maṇḍanaṁ loka-rañjanam

-Without devotion to the Lord (bhagavad-bhakti-hīnasya), good birth, knowledge of scripture, japa, tapas (jātiḥ śāstraṁ japas tapaḥ) are like delighting (loka-rañjanam) in the decoration of a dead body (aprāṇasyaiva dehasya maṇḍanaṁ).
+Without devotion to the Lord (bhagavad-bhakti-hīnasya), good birth, knowledge of scripture, japa and tapas (jātiḥ śāstraṁ japaḥ tapaḥ) are like the decoration of a lifeless body (aprāṇasyaiva dehasya maṇḍanaṁ), performed only for the sake of pleasing the eyes of the people (loka-rañjanam).

 VIII.
-Bhakti does not depend on Purity or Faith
+Bhakti is not dependent on Purity or Faith

 Verse 10